Skip to main content

 We gather various types of information from our users, as explained in more detail below, and we use this information in connection with our Services, including to:

-• to personalize and improve our Services;
+• personalize and improve our Services;

-• to provide and improve the Services; and
+• provide and improve the Services; and

-• to analyze how you use the Services.
+• analyze how you use the Services.

 In certain cases, we may also disclose some information to third parties, but only as described below.

-Please note that some of our Services may allow you to provide us with iInformation regarding your own users, visitors, supporters or voters (“Third Party Information”).
-This Privacy Policy deals with our use of your own information, and not Third Party Information that you may provide to us in connection with the Services.
+Please note that some of our Services allow you to provide us with information regarding your own users, visitors, supporters or voters (“Third-Party Information”).
+This Privacy Policy deals with our use of your own information, and not Third-Party Information that you may provide to us in connection with the Services.

-We are not responsible for the practices of sites linked from the Services, or for the privacy practices of nations or actionbuttons that are run by our customers on the Services, and you are advised to review their rules and policies before interacting with any of these sites, nations or actionbuttons before providing them with any private information.
+We are not responsible for the practices of sites linked from the Services, or for the privacy practices of nations or actionbuttons that are run by our customers on the Services, and you are advised to review their rules and policies before interacting with any of these sites, nations or actionbuttons before providing them with any personal or private information.

 Information We Collect About You and How We Collect It